 Why does the CAA not respond after a fee has been deposited into its bank account?

-that your application for the relevant service to be provided by the SACAA has
+for the relevant service is submitted to the relevant SACAA operational

 Where can money for services be paid?